zdsman/fsetgrp-api/README.md

 List all Templates.

 An error will be returned under the following conditions:
-1. The caller does not have necessary permissions to list templates
+1. The caller does not have an enabling assignment to list templates

 ```
 list_assignment_templates()